This post may contain affiliate links from which i can earn a commission

 Make sure you’re not experiencing symptoms of hyperthyroidism or some other condition not connected with menopause.
 Hyperthyroid symptoms can be similar to those of menopause.

-- Decrease the empty carbohydrates in you diet.
-Oh yeah!
-Who would have thought?
-Duh!
+- Decrease the empty carbohydrates in your diet.
+No surprise or tricks there!

-- Increase the number of healthy fats that you eat.
+- Increase the healthy fats in your diet.
 Yay!
 At last some good news.

 - Keep protein to a moderate level.